stormpath/stormpath-documentation/source/accnt_mgmt.rst

 3.2.1.
 New Account Creation
 ---------------------------

 The basic steps for creating a new Account are covered in the :ref:`Quickstart <quickstart>` chapter.
-In that example, you show how to add an Account to an Application.
-Below, you will also show how to add an Account to a specific Directory, or Group.
+In that example, we show you how to add an Account to an Application.
+Below, we will also show you how to add an Account to a specific Directory, or Group.

 .. _add-new-account: